kabhari/TeleOp/README.md

 # Minio

-(In case of not using docket:) please download Minio Server and run it before firing the app.
+(In case of not using docker:) please download Minio Server and run it before firing the app.
 Example for Windows machine: `./minio.exe server ./`

 ## Tips